Guardianship Alternatives for Adults, Minors & Estates

 People with dementia need an agent under a Medical Power of Attorney to make sure that they are not prescribed antipsychotic drugs.
 These “criminal restraints” kill.
 They are counterindicated by the FDA, forbidden by the Center for Medicare and Medicaid Services (CMS) but still given to one out of five nursing home residents with dementia.
 Almost 14% of people with dementia who reside at home are prescribed a cocktail of drugs for what are actually only transient symptoms.

 Adding a Mental Health Directive can be important.
-During a given six month period, about one inf five nursing home residents becomes temporarily disoriented, delusional or deranged due to a medication error.
+During a given six month period, about one in three nursing home residents become temporarily disoriented, delusional or deranged due to a medication error.
 A Mental Health Directive can state that the regular physician and family members should be called before anything else is done.
 This helps the treating physician, who is seeing the patient for the first time, reach an accurate diagnosis.
 A Medical Health Directive can also state preferred modes of treatment and specify what should not be done.

 Choose for yourself.